JOYDALAL7/mini-ai-interview-screener/README.md

 Automatically documented via Swagger UI (/docs)

 🛠️ Tech Stack & Why I Chose It

 FastAPI

-I picked FastAPI because it is:

-Extremely lightweight

-Fast and async-friendly

-Automatically generates live API docs

-Perfect for small real-world backend services
+I picked FastAPI because it is:Extremely lightweight,Fast and async-friendly,Automatically generates live API docs Perfect for small real-world backend services

 OpenAI (gpt-4o-mini)

-Used as the evaluation engine because:

-It handles structured JSON instructions reliably

-Low latency for quick scoring

-Simple integration using the Python SDK
+Used as the evaluation engine because:It handles structured JSON instructions reliably,Low latency for quick scoring,Simple integration using the Python SDK

 Architecture Philosophy

-The app is intentionally simple:

-Entire logic in a single file for easy review

-One evaluation function reused across endpoints

-Minimal dependencies and clear flow
+The app is intentionally simple:Entire logic in a single file for easy review,One evaluation function reused across endpoints,Minimal dependencies and clear flow
 Product-engineering mindset: no over-engineering

 📦 Setup Instructions
 Clone the repository:
 ```bash